cahya-wirawan/text-classification/README.md

 Reload the engine

 #### LIST_CLASSIFIER
-List the supported classifier (at the moment there are three classifiers are supported: Bayesian, Support Vector Machine and Convolutional Neural Network).
+List the supported classifiers (at the moment there are three classifiers
+supported: Bayesian, Support Vector Machine and Convolutional Neural Network).
 It shows also the status of classifier, either True (enabled) or False (disabled).

 #### SET_CLASSIFIER